Geoff Cope took a hat-trick on his Test debut against Pakistan © Getty Images

 The Close and Trueman lessons

 In 1964, the young spinner underwent trial for the county and started playing for the Yorkshire Second XI.
-Two years later, with Illingworth away on national duty, he made his First-Class debut, playing against Hampshire at Bradford Park Avenue, bowling just five wicket-less overs.
+Two years later, with Illingworth away on national duty, he made his First-Class debut, playing against Hampshire at Bradford Park Avenue, bowling just 5 wicket-less overs.

 However, there was an important lesson learnt during his first game.
 His first move in the field was at fine-leg, where he went down on one knee to stop the ball and threw it back right over the stumps into the gloves of keeper Jimmy Binks.
-Feeling rather pleased with himself, he was surprised when captain Brian Close stared him down and said, “Do you realize while it was in the air they ran another one?”
+Feeling rather pleased with himself, he was surprised when captain Brian Close stared him down and said, “Do you realise while it was in the air they ran another one?”

-In the summer of 1967, Cope captured 40 wickets at 13.82, including match figures of eight for 53 against Surrey.
+In the summer of 1967, Cope captured 40 wickets at 13.82, including match figures of 8 for 53 against Surrey.
 But in spite of the success, he had to wait till 1969 to become a regular in the side, and did so only after Illingworth moved to Leicestershire.

 While the regulars were away, the team was handled by veteran pace bowler Fred Trueman.
 It was the canny captaincy of Trueman which made Cope think about his bowling.

 In 1964, the young spinner underwent trail for the county and started playing for the Yorkshire Second XI.
-Two years later, with Illingworth away on national duty, he made his First-Class debut, playing against Hampshire at Bradford Park Avenue, bowling just five wicket-less overs.
+Two years later, with Illingworth away on national duty, he made his First-Class debut, playing against Hampshire at Bradford Park Avenue, bowling just 5 wicket-less overs.